 There are $(k-1)(n-k)$ ways to remove an interior vertical edge from the $k\times (n-k)$ grid $\Gamma_\alpha$: they correspond to the ways of placing a horizontal brick \ydiagram{2,0}\, in it, where we think at the central vertical edge as the one to be removed from $\Gamma_\alpha$ to obtain $\Gamma_f$.
 Similarly, there are $k(n-k-1)$ ways to remove an interior horizontal edge from the $k\times (n-k)$ grid $\Gamma_\alpha$: they correspond to the ways of placing a vertical brick \ydiagram{1,1}\, in it, where we think at the central horizontal edge as the one to be removed from $\Gamma_\alpha$ to obtain $\Gamma_f$.
 Finally, the two exceptional cases are best described by Figure \ref{fig:faces}.
-We emphasize that we cannot get any face graph $\Gamma_f$ by removing boundary edges at the top right and bottom left corners of $\Gamma_\alpha$ without violating the condition on $\Gamma_f$ of being union of positive paths and covering both the $+$ nodes.\\\\ \textit{2)} We write down inequalities for the codimension one faces $\Delta_f\subset \Delta_\alpha$ corresponding to the face graphs $\Gamma_f$ above, and work out the coordinates of the corresponding inward primitive normal vectors $n_f\in\mathbb{Z}^{k(n-k)}\subset\mathbb{R}^{k(n-k)}$; these coordinates will be the exponents of the Laurent monomials of $W_{T^{k(n-k)}}$, where the variables $x_{i,j}$ correspond to the coordinates $\Phi_{i,j}$ of the Gelfand-Cetlin integrable system as explained at the beginning of this section.\\\\ By putting different types of face graph $\Gamma_f$ on top of the grid of inequalities of $\Delta_\alpha$ as in Figure \ref{fig:GC} we get:
+Note that one cannot get any face graph $\Gamma_f$ by removing boundary edges at the top right and bottom left corners of $\Gamma_\alpha$ without violating the condition on $\Gamma_f$ of being union of positive paths and covering both the $+$ nodes.

+\textit{2)} We write down inequalities for the codimension one faces $\Delta_f\subset \Delta_\alpha$ corresponding to the face graphs $\Gamma_f$ above, and work out the coordinates of the corresponding inward primitive normal vectors $n_f\in\mathbb{Z}^{k(n-k)}\subset\mathbb{R}^{k(n-k)}$; these coordinates will be the exponents of the Laurent monomials of $W_{T^{k(n-k)}}$, where the variables $x_{i,j}$ correspond to the coordinates $\Phi_{i,j}$ of the Gelfand-Cetlin integrable system as explained at the beginning of this section.

+By putting different types of face graphs $\Gamma_f$ on top of the grid of inequalities of $\Delta_\alpha$ as in Figure \ref{fig:GC}, one finds:

-\begin{itemize} \item (type \ydiagram{2,0}) $\Phi_{i,j} = \Phi_{i+1,j}$ for $1\leq i\leq k-1$ and $1\leq j\leq n-k$; \item (type \ydiagram{1,1}) $\Phi_{i,j} = \Phi_{i,j+1}$ for $1\leq i\leq k$ and $1\leq j\leq n-k-1$; \item (type \ydiagram{1,0}) $\Phi_{1,n-k} = \alpha_1$ and $\Phi_{k,1} = \alpha_n$. \end{itemize}
+\begin{itemize} \item \textbf{Type \ydiagram{2,0}} $\Phi_{i,j} = \Phi_{i+1,j}$ for $1\leq i\leq k-1$ and $1\leq j\leq n-k$ ; \item \textbf{Type \ydiagram{1,1}} $\Phi_{i,j} = \Phi_{i,j+1}$ for $1\leq i\leq k$ and $1\leq j\leq n-k-1$ ; \item \textbf{Type \ydiagram{1,0}} $\Phi_{1,n-k} = \alpha_1$ and $\Phi_{k,1} = \alpha_n$ . \end{itemize}